tomojitakasu/PocketSDR/README.md

-# **PocketSDR - An Open-Source GNSS SDR Front-end Device, ver.
+# **PocketSDR - An Open-Source GNSS SDR, ver.
 0.4**

 ## **Overview**

-PocketSDR is an open-source SDR (software defined radio) based GNSS (Global Navigation Satellite System) RF front-end device.
-It supports almost all signal bands for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC and SBAS.
+PocketSDR is an open-source GNSS (Global Navigation Satellite System) receiver based on SDR (software defined radio) technology.
+It consists of a RF front-end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python.
+It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou and SBAS.

-PocketSDR consists of 2 CH Maxim MAX2771 GNSS RF front-end IC (LNA, mixer, filter, ADC, frequency synthesizer) and Cypress EZ-USB FX2LP USB 2.0 controller.
-The front-end CH1 is dedicated for GNSS L1 band (1525 - 1610 MHz) and CH2 is for
-GNSS L2/L5/L6 band (1160 - 1290 MHz).
+The RF front-end device consists of 2 CH Maxim MAX2771 GNSS RF front-end IC (LNA, mixer, filter, ADC, frequency synthesizer) and Cypress EZ-USB FX2LP USB 2.0 controller to connect to host PCs.
+The front-end CH1 is dedicated for GNSS L1 band (1525 - 1610 MHz) and CH2 is for GNSS L2/L5/L6 band (1160 - 1290 MHz).
 The frequency of the reference oscillator (TCXO) is 24.000 MHz and ADC sampling frequency can be configured up to 24 MHz.

-PocketSDR contains also some utility programs to configure the device, capture and dump the digitized IF (inter-frequency) data.
+PocketSDR contains some utility programs for the RF front-end device to configure the device, capture and dump the digitized IF (inter-frequency) data.
 These supports Windows, Linux and other environments.

+PocketSDR also provides GNSS-SDR APs to show the PSD (power spectrum density) of captured IF data, search the GNSS signals, track these signals and decode navigation data in them.
+The supported GNSS signals are as follows.
+These APs are written in Python by very compact way.
+They are easily modified by users to add user's unique algorithms.

+GPS: L1C/A, L1CP, L1CD, L2CM, L5I, L5Q, GLONASS: L1C/A, L2C/A, Galileo: E1B,
+E1C, E5aI, E5aQ, E5bI, E5bQ, E6B, E6C, QZSS: L1C/A, L1C/B, L1CP, L1CD, L1S,
+L2CM, L5I, L5Q, L5SI, L5SQ, L6D, L6E, BeiDou: B1I, B1CP, B1CD, B2I, B2aD, B2aP,
+B2bI, B3I, SBAS: L1C/A, L5I, L5Q

 <img src="image/pocket_sdr_image.jpg" width=80%>